 Each year a committee of OMRF scientists selects the Fleming Scholars.
 All complete applications received by the February 1st deadline are reviewed by selection committee members.
 After this initial review, the committee meets to select up to 25 applicants to interview in person, via Skype or phone.
 Following the interviews, the committee selects as many scholars as there are mentors and funding available.
 Three or four alternates are also named.

 When are Fleming Scholar selection results available?

 The 25 semi-finalists, as well as those not selected, are notified in late February or early March.
 Then, interviews occur in early to mid-March.
-Final results are available following the interviews.
+Final results are available following the conclusion of interviews.

 What do Fleming Scholars do?

 Fleming scholars work in state-of-the-art biomedical research laboratories on individual projects and are supervised by senior members of the OMRF scientific staff.
 Every effort is made to assign scholars to laboratories conducting research of particular interest to them.
 The scholars attend weekly seminars as well as occasional social events as a group.

 On the final day of the program, scholars give formal scientific seminars outlining the findings of their projects.
 Parents, OMRF staff and other guests are invited to attend.
-Each scholar also writes a scientific paper summarizing his/her summer project.
+Each scholar also writes a scientific paper summarizing their summer project.

 When does the program start?

-Fleming Scholars work at OMRF for eight weeks typically in the months of June and July.
+Fleming Scholars work at OMRF for eight weeks in the months of June and July.
 Their first day is the Monday after Memorial Day.

 Where do scholars live?

 Housing is provided to eligible scholars at the student apartments located on the University of Central Oklahoma campus.
 Scholars are assigned in groups of two or four per apartment.